-On the other hand, CII is an operational measure which specifies carbon intensity reduction requirements for vessels with 5,000 GT and above.
+CII is an operational measure which specifies carbon intensity reduction requirements for vessels with 5,000 GT and above.
 The CII determines the annual reduction factor needed to ensure continuous improvement of the ship's operational carbon intensity within a specific rating level.
 The operational carbon intensity rating would be given on a scale of A, B, C, D, or E indicating a major superior, minor superior, moderate, minor inferior, or inferior performance level, respectively.
 The performance level would be recorded in the ship's Ship Energy Efficiency Management Plan ("SEEMP").
-A ship rated D for three consecutive years or E would have to submit a corrective action plan to show how the required index (C or above) would be achieved.
-To reduce carbon intensity, shipowners can switch from oil to alternative fuels such as LNG or methanol.
+A ship rated D for three consecutive years or E would have to submit a corrective action plan to show how the required index (C or above) could be achieved.
+To reduce carbon intensity, ship owners can switch from oil to alternative fuels such as LNG or methanol.
 Some marine fuels such as ammonia and hydrogen have zero-carbon content.
-In the long term, ammonia may emerge as a cost-effective alternative fuel, but in the short term, it seems unviable.
 Other options to improve energy efficiency include propeller upgrading/polishing, hull cleaning/coating and retrofitting vessels with the wind-assisted propulsion systems.
 Reducing ship speeds also helps in complying with the regulations as it lowers fuel consumption, and it is easy to implement.